We commit ourselves

-The Sisters of St. Joseph started the construction of a three-acre native grass meadow in a section of the large lawn area in front of the main buildings.
+The Sisters of St. Joseph created a three-acre native grass meadow in a section of the large lawn area in front of the main buildings.
 The purpose of the native grass meadow is to restore ecosystems to provide wildlife habitat for species likely to be found in the Long Island bioregion, attract insects and pollinators, and to restore native plant communities.
 In addition, because their historical origin is the prairie, where conditions are typically hot and dry during the growing season, native grasses are extremely drought tolerant and have a distinct survival advantage over non-natives during the summer months.
 In hot weather, cool season plants wilt or turn to brown crunch, while native grasses are growing vigorously and showing off their green-hence their name, “warm season” grasses.
 Natives like switch grass, Indian grass, little bluestem, and big bluestem all have very deep roots-some up to 12 to 14 feet-that are adapted to find moisture in the soil and withstand the effects of extended dry spells.
 This project is funded by a grant that we received from the Long Island Community Foundation.